hlpullen/quickviewer/README.md

 The default structure naming and coloring behaviours of QuickViewer can be overridden using the `struct_names` and `struct_colors` arguments.

-Structure names are set using a dictionary, where the keys are the desired names and the values are potential filepaths for which you wish that name to be assigned; this can be a single filepath, a wildcard, or a list of multiple filepaths or wildcards.
+Structure names are set using a dictionary, where the keys are the desired names and the values are potential structures for which you wish that name to be assigned; this can be a single structure name, a wildcard, or a list of multiple structure names or wildcards.
+These structure names will be checked for matches first with the structure names that are automatically inferred from filenames (e.g. for a file called "parotid.nii", the structure name would be "parotid"), and will then be compared to the structure filepaths if no name match was found.

 For example, to ensure that structures from any file whose name contains the strings "spinal", "spine", or "cord" are named "spinal cord" in QuickViewer:
 ```
 my_struct_names = {
   "spinal cord": ["*spine*", "*spinal*", "*cord*"]